Table of Contents

-The article URL record contains specific information on how to create and manage URL records.
+This article contains specific information on how to add, update, and remove a URL record in DNSimple.

 Redirect status code

 The redirector sets a 301 status code.
-The code is not configurable and it’s currently not possible to return a 302 temporary redirect using the URL record.
+The code is not configurable, and it’s not possible to return a 302 temporary redirect using the URL record.

-The redirector doesn’t support HTTPS, therefore you cannot redirect an HTTPS request.
+The redirector doesn’t support HTTPS, so you can’t redirect an HTTPS request.

-In other words, it is not possible to use the URL record to redirect the www to the not-www version of your domain with HTTPS.
-You will be able to redirect
+In other words, it’s not possible to use the URL record to redirect the www to the non-www version of your domain with HTTPS.
+You can redirect

 http://www.example.com, but not

-Take a look at the article redirector and HTTPS for additional information and a list of possible of alternative solutions.
+Take a look at the article redirector and HTTPS for additional information and a list of alternative solutions.